+Accordingly, in this paper, we provide the following four cases (an additional case for bidirectional links).
+Figures 1 (a), (b), and (c) show the relay node with single unidirectional flows and multi-unidirectional flows, respectively.
+We use dashed lines for the cooperative transmission.
 Figure 1 (d) shows the relay node with bidirectional flows.
-As we can see from Figure 1 (b), there are two flows in this network: $S_1 \to D$ and $S_2 \to D$.
-The relay node R could use some of the interfaces for flow $S_1 \to D$.
-The remaining interfaces could be used for $S_2 \to D$.
-In this way, both of links $S_1 \to D$ and $S_2 \to D$ could enhance their capacity.
+As we can see from Figure 1 (b), there are two flows in this network: $S_1 \rightarrow D$ and $S_2 \rightarrow D$.
+The relay node R could use some of the interfaces for flow $S_1 \rightarrow D$.
+The remaining interfaces could be used for $S_2 \rightarrow D$.
+In this way, both of links $S_1 \rightarrow D$ and $S_2 \rightarrow D$ could enhance their capacity.

 In this paper, we propose a novel on-demand service called channel on demand (COD).
 The proposed mechanism will combine three transmission strategies: amplify-and-forward (AF), decode-and-forward (DF), and direct transmission (DT).
-The amplify-and-forward method is to use the relaying capability of partners to achieve higher throughput.
+The amplify-and-forward method is to use the relaying capability of partners to achieve higher throughput [8].
 The decode-and-forward method is to exploit the wireless broadcast advantage.
 Also, we will use direct transmission, which offers the largest capacity compared with the other two strategies.
 These three methods can be jointly used in CM2WMNs and achieve high capacity.

 Based on the different metric of capacity, we develop a mathematical model for interface assignment, which could be used to obtain the maximum capacity for real-time traffic.
 This model includes two parts: optimal capacity for the interface assignment with the unidirectional flows, and optimal capacity for direct node and relay node assignment with bidirectional flows.
-Based on the two assignments, we provide the mark and unmark rules for relay node (i.e. selecting and unselecting relay nodes), and decomposition and priority rule to apply the analytical results.
+Based on the two parts, we provide the mark and unmark rules for relay node (i.e. selecting and unselecting relay nodes), and decomposition and priority rule to apply the analytical results.
 We also evaluate our results in NS-2.
 We offer the simulation results of throughput, end-to-end delay, and packet loss rate.
 We summarize the contributions of this paper as follows:

-- (1) We develop a mathematical model which analyzes the maximum capacity achieved by a single node for unidirectional and bidirectional traffic in CM2WMNs, presented in Figure 1. - (2) We provide the mark rule for the relay node and the unmark rule to remove the invalid relay node.
-Also, we use a decomposition method to divide the network into subgraphs, and the priority rule to obtain the maximum capacity of each subgraph, efficiently. - (3) We also evaluate our analytical results with simulation results.
+(1) We develop a mathematical model which analyzes the maximum capacity achieved by a single node for unidirectional and bidirectional traffic in CM2WMNs, presented in Figure 1.

+(2) We provide the mark rule for the relay node and the unmark rule to remove the invalid relay node.
+Also, we use a decomposition method to divide the network into subgraphs, and the priority rule to obtain the maximum capacity of each subgraph, efficiently.

+(3) We also evaluate our analytical results with simulation results.
 It shows that the proposed COD can achieve more throughput, lower end-to-end delay, and packet loss rate.

 The remainder of this paper is summarized as follows: Section II gives a brief overview of the related work.
 Section III demonstrates the problem formulation of the system.
 Section IV presents the conditions for our relay node assignment.
 Section V provides the mathematical analysis model to obtain the maximum capacity.
-Section VI presents the four rules to apply the analytical results.
-Section VII gives a discussion of the simulation results.
-This paper concludes in Section VIII.
+We also provide four rules to apply the analytical results.
+Section VI gives a discussion of the simulation results.
+This paper concludes in Section VII.